AndrewPeverells/CURRENS/README.md

 - General module

-  Orthography issues: a tokenizer, j > i, v > u, elimination of punctuation, roman and arabic numerals and non UTF-8 symbols, replacer of every capital letter into non capital...
+  Orthography issues: tokenizer, j > i, v > u, elimination of punctuation and of roman and arabic numerals and non UTF-8 symbols, replacer of every capital letter into non capital.

   (Optional)
 - Enclitics handler